V Corps (United States): Reactivation

 On 11 February 2020, the United States Department of the Army announced the activation of corps headquarters (V Corps).
 V Corps Headquarters will have approximately 635 soldiers, with approximately 200 who will support an operational command post in Europe.
 The Corps Headquarters is projected to be operational by autumn 2020.

 On 12 February 2020, the Army announced that V Corps' new headquarters would be located at Fort Knox, Kentucky.

-United States Army Chief of Staff, General James McConville stated:"The activation of an additional Corps headquarters provides the needed level of command and control focused on synchronizing U.S. Army, allied, and partner nation tactical formations operating in Europe.
-It will enhance U.S. Army Europe and U.S. European Command as they work alongside allies and partners to promote regional stability and security."The establishment of V Corps supports United States European Command's request for increased command and control capability.
+United States Army Chief of Staff, General James McConville stated:

+The activation of an additional Corps headquarters provides the needed level of command and control focused on synchronizing U.S. Army, allied, and partner nation tactical formations operating in Europe.
+It will enhance U.S. Army Europe and U.S. European Command as they work alongside allies and partners to promote regional stability and security.

+The establishment of V Corps supports United States European Command's request for increased command and control capability.

 In May 2020, MG John Kolasheski, commanding general of the 1st Infantry Division was nominated to command the newly reactivated V Corps.
 Once confirmed by the Senate he would receive a third star.
 Kolasheski was confirmed to the rank of lieutenant general on 21 May 2020.
 He was promoted by Army Chief of Staff James C. McConville on 4 August 2020 in Kraków, Poland.
-McConville announced that V Corps forward headquarters would be established in Poland after the next fiscal year starts on 1 October 2020.
-200 of the expected 630 headquarters staff members would be stationed in Poznan on a rotational basis.
+McConville announced that V Corps forward headquarters would be established in Poland after the next fiscal year started on 1 October 2020.
+Two hundred of the expected 630 headquarters staff members would be stationed in Poznań on a rotational basis.